Down Syndrome Life Expectancy

 When I watched the World Down Syndrome conference at the UN via Webcam in 2012, I listened to doctors speak of the huge advancements in medicine, care, research, and lifestyle changes that have led to the huge leaps and the lifespans of people with Down syndrome.
-Both the NDSS and the GDSF, as examples, tell us that the average life expectancy is now about 60 years old.
+Both the NDSS and the Global, as examples, tell us that the average life expectancy is now about 60 years old.
 How exciting!
 Because, when my son was born, in 1990, I read his life expectancy would be 30 years, a huge improvement from only 20 years before.

 When my son turned 21, I breathed a huge sigh of relief.
 I felt like the longest and biggest battles were behind us.
-Finally we could sit back and enjoy.
+Finally, we could sit back and enjoy.

 Of course, ever learning, I then found out about two new-to-me issues.

-First, the prevalence of Alzheimer’s disease in aging adults with Down syndrome, but I have also since emerged myself in learning about the advances and discoveries researchers are diligently pursuing, looking for the puzzle pieces to help people with Ds and the general population.
+First, the prevalence of Alzheimer’s disease in aging adults with Down syndrome.
+Consequently, I have since emerged myself in learning about the advances and discoveries researchers are diligently pursuing, looking for the puzzle pieces to help people with Ds and the general population.
 This is an area that has and is, thankfully, gaining research funding and attention in the community.
 The Global Down Syndrome Foundation has, in particular, taken on this issue with the intention of making huge changes via the Linda Crnic Institute for Down Syndrome, as has the LuMind Foundation who are making great strides with research including the World’s First Clinical Trial for anti-Abeta Vaccine Targeting Alzheimer’s Disease-like Characteristics in People with Down Syndrome.